saurabh1088/notes/react/NodeJS.md

 - cross-platform
 JavaScript runtime environment allowing one to execute JavaScript code server-side.

+Node.js is a runtime environment that lets one run JavaScript code outside of a browser — usually on the server.

 Node is NOT a Programming Language
 Node is NOT a Framework